Academics at Denver Christian

 Our technology rich campus enables integrated and project-based learning, and makes collaborating, communicating, creating and critical thinking part of students’ everyday lives.
 Our innovative campus is designed to support the many learning styles of our diverse student body with learning labs and breakout spaces located throughout the school.
-We believe today’s 21st century students must understand the responsibility that comes with technology use, along with the positive and negative consequences.
-Using secure, monitored networks our students are given the opportunity to research and work in supervised environments, turn in assignments via Google classrooms, and leverage online learning tools to complement the lessons put forth in the classrooms.
-Our students abide by a technology code of conduct that is strictly enforced.
+We believe today’s 21st-century students must understand the responsibility that comes with technology use, along with the positive and negative consequences.
+Using secure, monitored networks our students are given the opportunity to research and work in supervised environments, turn in assignments via Google classrooms and leverage online learning tools to complement the lessons put forth in the classrooms.
+Our students abide by a technology code of conduct.

 - 1 Tinker Lab

-- 2 Computer Labs featuring Apple computers and printers
+- 2 Computer Labs featuring Apple computers and PC lab

 - Five 3D printers

 - All middle and high school are required to BYOD

 Qualified and Caring Faculty